 (London Underground map.)

-Starting in 1863, the underground train system in London grew in a haphazard fashion, with different railway companies building different lines and no sense of creating a coherent system.
+From its start in 1863, the underground train system in London grew in a haphazard fashion.
+With different railway companies building different lines there was no sense of creating a coherent system.

 After various financial problems, the system was unified under government control.
 The government authority running it wanted to promote its use to reduce street-level congestion but the problem was, there were many different lines that only served part of the capital.
 Making it easy to use the system was hard.